Student holds North American big brown bat

 Professor DeeAnn Reeder, biology, holds bat

-To get a glimpse into the immune processes of bats with no links to Ebola, the researchers collected bats from across the Susquehanna Valley.
+To get a glimpse into the immune processes of bats with no links to Ebola, the researchers first collected bats from across the Susquehanna Valley.
 Photo by Emily Paine, Communications

 "This gave us confidence that the dosage we'll use on the ground in Uganda will trigger an immune response," Field says.
 "And having practiced, we'll have the benefit of knowing exactly what we're doing, down to the pipette tip."